Lmx154/TASTM/README.md

 # Telemetry Acquisition System Testing Module

-This project simulates telemetry data for a small rocket, providing realistic data for testing TAS-GUI.
-It includes two modes: **standby mode**, simulating the rocket on a landing pad, and **launch mode**, simulating a rocket launch and ascent.
-The simulation can be customized with different scenarios.
+This project simulates telemetry data for a small rocket, providing realistic data for testing TAS-GUI or similar telemetry visualization tools.
+It includes two modes: **standby mode**, simulating the rocket resting on a landing pad, and **launch mode**, simulating a rocket launch and ascent.
+The simulation supports customizable environmental scenarios, each affecting the rocket's performance and sensor readings.

 ## Features

-- **Real-time telemetry data:** Outputs data such as acceleration, altitude, pressure, temperature, and speed.
+- **Real-time telemetry data:** Outputs data such as acceleration, altitude, pressure, temperature, and speed at a fixed simulation timestep.
-- **Standby Mode:** Simulates the rocket on a landing pad.
+- **Standby Mode:** Simulates the rocket on a landing pad with static (or minimal) variations in telemetry data.
-- **Launch Mode:** Simulates a 20 kg rocket during launch, including environmental effects.
+- **Launch Mode:** Simulates a 20 kg rocket during launch, including gravitational, thrust, and drag forces, as well as changing environmental conditions with increasing altitude.
-- **Button-controlled state switching:** A physical button toggles between standby and launch modes.
+- **Button-Controlled State Switching:** A physical button toggles between standby and launch modes.
-- **Scenario-based simulation:** Customize the simulation environment with predefined scenarios like "sunny_texas" and "cold_maine".
+- **Scenario-Based Simulation:** Customize the simulation environment with predefined scenarios:
+    - **"sunny_texas":** Hotter, drier conditions with slightly reduced drag.
+    - **"cold_maine":** Colder, more humid conditions with increased drag, making ascent more challenging.
+- **Adjustable Parameters:** Easily change rocket parameters (e.g., mass, thrust) or simulation aspects (e.g., delta_time) in the code to fine-tune the behavior.

+## How the Simulation Works

+- **Fixed Simulation Step (delta_time):** Each loop iteration simulates a fixed amount of "virtual" time (e.g., 0.25 seconds).
+The `time.sleep()` call in the code only controls how frequently data is sent over USB in real-time and does not affect the rocket's simulated speed or progression.
+- **Environmental Factors:** Pressure, temperature, and humidity are computed based on altitude and scenario conditions.
+Each scenario modifies baseline environmental conditions, influencing drag and rocket performance.
+- **Sensor Simulation:** Acceleration, gyroscopic, and IMU temperature readings are approximated with random variations to mimic real sensor noise and environmental turbulence.

 ## Hardware Requirements

 ![Board Image](repo/board.jpg)

-- A microcontroller with USB CDC support.
+- A CircuitPython-compatible microcontroller with USB CDC support.
-- A breadboard with a button connected to a GPIO pin.
+- A breadboard with a momentary push button connected to a GPIO pin.
-- CircuitPython-compatible microcontroller.
+- Onboard NeoPixel (or external NeoPixel) for state indication (optional but supported).

 ## Software Requirements

 - CircuitPython installed on the microcontroller.
-- Libraries: `usb_cdc`, `digitalio`, `board`, `neopixel`.
+- Required libraries included on the device: `usb_cdc`, `digitalio`, `board`, `neopixel`, `random`, `math`, `time`.

 ## Wiring Instructions

 1. Connect a button to the microcontroller GPIO pin `D5` (or adjust in the code).
+2. Ensure the correct orientation and pull-up configuration in the code (`button.pull = digitalio.Pull.UP`).

 ## Installation

-1. Copy the `code.py` and `boot.py` files onto the microcontroller.
+1. Copy the `code.py` (and optionally `boot.py`) files onto the microcontroller’s CIRCUITPY drive.
-2. Ensure the required CircuitPython libraries are present on the device.
+2. Ensure the required CircuitPython libraries are present in the `lib` folder on the device.
 3. Connect the device to your computer via USB.

 ## Usage

 1. Connect the microcontroller to a USB port.
-2. Open a serial terminal to observe telemetry data.
+2. Open a serial terminal on your computer (e.g., screen, PuTTY) to observe the telemetry data.
+3. By default, the device starts in standby mode (rocket on the pad).
-3. Press the button to toggle between **standby** and **launch** modes.
+4. Press the button to toggle between **standby** and **launch** modes.
-4. Modify the `simulation_scenario` variable in `code.py` to switch between different scenarios (e.g., "sunny_texas" or "cold_maine").
+5. To change scenarios, edit the `simulation_scenario` variable in `code.py` (e.g., set `simulation_scenario = "cold_maine"`).
+6. Observe how different scenarios and modes influence the telemetry data output.

 ## Telemetry Data Table

 | Value in Data String | Mapped Variable   | Description                                   |
 |----------------------|-------------------|-----------------------------------------------|